exit immediately on failure, or if an undefined variable is used

 If you run the pipeline upload step multiple times in a single command step (for example, by running a script file from a command step, in which the script runs the pipeline upload step multiple times), then each batch of uploaded steps will appear in reverse order in the Buildkite interface, such as the Pipeline view (in the sidebar) or Table view of the new build page, as well as the Jobs view of the classic build page, since the upload command inserts its steps immediately after the upload step.

-To avoid each of your dynamically-generated pipeline upload steps appearing in reverse order, define each of these upload steps in reverse order—that is, the steps being run as part of an upload step that you want to run first should be defined last.
-Alternatively, you can define explicit dependencies using the depends_on
+To avoid each of your dynamically-generated pipeline upload steps appearing in reverse order, define each of these upload steps in reverse orderβthat is, the steps being run as part of an upload step that you want to run first should be defined last.
+Alternatively, you can define explicit dependencies using the depends_on field.

-script, then the test steps from the script will be added to the build before the wait step and command step.
+In the following pipeline.yml example, when the build runs, it will execute the .buildkite/pipeline.sh script, then the test steps from the script will be added to the build before the wait step and command step.
 After the test steps have run, the wait and command step will run.

 steps: